CIAM – Cluster on Industrial Asset Management

 Company membership

 To develop networks between companies and between the company and the university is essential for a company which wants to develop well.
 The different professional environments within the company needs to connect to different partners to be relevant for the daily work.
 CIAM offers a unique opportunity to achieve this.
-Through the different knowledge hubs, the company can develop networks on several levels where different people connect to the relevant partners.
+Through the different thematic areas, the company can develop networks on several levels where different people connect to the relevant partners.
 As company member, there are no limitations on the number of employees participating on any of the arrangements at CIAM.
 The membership is also a good opportunity to run student projects at the company on any level (bachelor, master or Ph.D).
 This also represents a possibility for the company to recruit and check out possible future employees.
 The student projects will be a cooperation between the student, the company, and the supervisor from the university.
 Since the university is an active member of CIAM, the company membership also implies a possibility for the company to influence the direction in which the university should develop.
 The company will have a saying in what skills the university should develop and teach to educate future employees who will be relevant to the industry.
 The membership fee is dependent on the revenue of the company.
-For the smallest companies, the fee is 15.000 NOK, while it is 75.000 NOK for the biggest.
+For the smallest companies, the fee is 15.000 NOK, while it is 49.000 NOK for the biggest.
 Do not hesitate to contact us at ciam@uis.no to discuss membership for your company.

 Individual membership